bigpopakap-crap/moodly/README.md

 # Development

 Moodly is developed in a git monorepo so all client, server and storage changes can move in lock-step.
-The repo is stored on Github, under the project name [bigpopakap/moodly][git-url].
+The repo is stored on Github:
+* Github [bigpopakap/moodly][git-url].

 For more information about these three components, refer to each README:
 * [Client][client-readme]